0xrisec/jsondiff/README.md

 # JSON Diff Tool🛠️

-Welcome to JSONDiff! 🎉 This is a modern, React + Vite-based application that makes comparing two JSON data structures.
+Welcome to JSONDiff! 🎉 This is a modern, Next.js based application that makes comparing two JSON data structures.
 This tool is designed to assist anyone who works with JSON data, providing a clear, intuitive, and ad-free interface for JSON comparison.

 ## Table of Contents